 Plant layout, Installation, and Maintenance Considerations for Safety Shower and Eyewash Station

-- The Safety Shower station shall be a foot-operated type and eyewash station shall be hand operated type.
+- The Safety Shower station shall be a foot-operated type and the eyewash station shall be hand operated type.

 - Both Units should be fitted with appropriate lighting.

 - An overhead tank that stores the flushing fluid should have a visual level indicator.

-- Safety shower and eyewash skid shall be insulated to maintain the temperature of supplied potable water between 150 C and 360 C.
+- The safety shower and eyewash skid shall be insulated to maintain the temperature of supplied potable water between 150 C and 360 C.